Regular Expressions

 // → true

 You can also specify open-ended ranges when using braces by omitting the number after the comma.
-So, {5,} means five or more times.
+For example, {5,} means five or more times.

 Grouping subexpressions

-To use an operator like * or + on more than one element at a time, you have to use parentheses.
+To use an operator like * or + on more than one element at a time, you must use parentheses.
 A part of a regular expression that is enclosed in parentheses counts as a single element as far as the operators following it are concerned.

 let cartoonCrying = /boo+(hoo+)+/i;